tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

 Any other problem should be posted in [otclient's otland forum](http://otland.net/f494/) or alternatively IRC (see README), don't spam!
 Ask, wait, try to solve it yourself until you get an answer, do ***NOT*** re-ask.

 ### Dx9 Support Layer
-If you would like to enable the dx9 support layer for otclient you need to compile with *-DOPENGLES=2.0*.
-Now otclient.exe will ask for libEGL.dll and libGLESv2.dll which you can get [here](https://dl.dropbox.com/u/49948294/otclient/dx9_dlls.zip), place these dlls with the otclient.exe folder.
+If you would like to enable the dx9 support layer for otclient you need to compile with the *-DOPENGLES=2.0* preprocessor on Codeblocks or the *OPENGL_ES=2* preprocessor on Microsoft Visual Studio 2015.
+Now otclient.exe will ask for libEGL.dll and libGLESv2.dll which you can get [here](https://github.com/okk3/OpenGL-ES-SDK), place these dlls in the otclient.exe folder according to the architecture (x86-64 for 64bit and x86 for 32bit) your client has been compiled for.
 ***

 ***